abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 And it is not only about categories either, it is a property of many other operations on other types of objects as well e.g. if we look at numbers, we can see that the multiplication operation is associative e.g. $(1 \times 2) \times 3 = 1 \times (2 \times 3)$.
 While division is not $(1 / 2) / 3 = 1 / (2 / 3)$.

 This approach (composing indefinitely many things) for building stuff is often used in programming.
 To see some examples, you don't need to look further than the pipe operator in Unix (`|`), which feeds the standard output of a program into the standard input of another program.
-If you *want* to look further, note that there is a whole programming paradigm based on functional composition, called "concatenative programming" used in langauges like Forth and Factor.
+If you *want* to look further, note that there is a whole programming paradigm based on functional composition, called "concatenative programming" utilized in languages like Forth and Factor.

 Commuting diagrams